 2015 Alumni Achievement Award Winner Jonathan Vehar

-Jonathan Vehar, was the winner of the 2015 ICSC Alumni Achievement Award.
+Jonathan Vehar, was the winner of the 2015 Alumni Achievement Award.
 He is a Senior Faculty Member and Global Portfolio Manager at the Center for Creative Leadership, one of the world’s top 5 executive education programs.
 He works to expand people’s understanding of creative thinking and to help organizations develop cultures of innovation and great work environments.
-Jonathan graduated from the International Center for Studies in Creativity in 1995.
+Jonathan graduated from the Center for Applied Imagination in 1995.

 I grew up in a household that was all about creativity.
 My mother is a composer and a concert pianist.
 My father was a high school music teacher and choral director.
 My sister was in theater and dance.
 I wanted to design America Cup yachts.
 So I went to mechanical engineering school and discovered I can’t do calculus.
 After that, I went into advertising, because I thought that advertising was the only place you could express your creativity in the workplace.